USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 CCTM/src/MECHS/cb6mp_ae6_aq/EmissCtrl_cb6mp_ae6_aq.nml

-## 11. Remove Differences in Predictions between PHOTDIAG True and False.
+## 12. Remove Differences in Predictions between PHOTDIAG True and False.
 [Bill Hutzell](mailto:hutzell.bill@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
-For the inline option of the photolysis module, CCTM predictions can differ between when PHOTDIAG option equals True and False.
-For example, small ozone differences exist (less than 0.00005 ppmV) in simulations over the hemispheric domain.
-Occurances appear dependent on the meteorological input files and minimum synchronization time-step.
-They occur because the O3TOTCOL routine saves the observed global total ozone columns with their date and times from the last call.
-The saved information determines how to update data used to interpolate the observations to the domain's vertical columns.
+For the inline option of the photolysis module, CCTM predictions differed depending on whether PHOTDIAG was TRUE or FALSE.
+For example, small differences in ozone occurred (less than 0.00005 ppmV) in simulations over the hemispheric domain.
+Occurances appeared dependent on the meteorological input files and minimum synchronization time-step.
+They occured because the O3TOTCOL routine saved the observed global total ozone columns with their date and times from the last call.
+The saved information determined how to update data used to interpolate the observations to the domain's vertical columns.

 ### Solution in CMAQv5.3.3
-The solution added calls to the O3TOTCOL routine when all columns are DARK and PHOTDIAG is false.
+The solution added calls to the O3TOTCOL routine when all columns are DARK and PHOTDIAG is FALSE.
-When PHOTDIAG equals false, model predictions now match predictions when PHOTDIAG True.
+When PHOTDIAG equals FALSE, model predictions now match predictions when PHOTDIAG is TRUE.

 ### Files Affected
 CCTM/src/phot/inline/phot.F

-## 12. Correct O3 deposition to wet soil in the STAGE deposition option
+## 13. Correct O3 deposition to wet soil in the STAGE deposition option
 [Jesse O. Bash](mailto:bash.jesse@epa.gov), U.S. Environmental Protection Agency

 ### Description of the model issue
 The wet cuticular resistance would overwrite the wet soil resistance due to using the same variable names, rwet, for ozone.
-This resulted in slightly faster deposition of ozone to wet soil surfaces when the leaf cuticles were also wet than intended.
+This resulted in sslightly faster than intended deposition of ozone to wet soil surfaces when the leaf cuticles were also wet.

 ### Solution in CMAQ v5.3.3
 A new variable was created for wet cuticular surfaces, rcwet, in STAGE_MOD.F.
 This results in slightly higher, typically less than 1ppb, ozone values primarily at night, early mornings and during precipitation events when both cuticular and soil surfaces are wet.